1st Irish Parliament of King Charles I

-The Parliament 1634–1635 was the first of the two Irish parliaments of Charles I. The main purpose was to raise money by taxation and to ratify the Graces, a series of concessions to Irish Catholic landowners.
+The Parliament 1634–1635 was the first of the two Irish parliaments of Charles I. The main purpose was to raise money by taxation and to ratify the Graces, a bundle of concessions to Irish Catholic landowners.
 Six years of taxes were voted, but few of the graces were ratified.

 Background

-Charles I, king of England, Scotland and Ireland, summoned the Irish Parliament of 1634–1635 to put the Irish government on a sound financial footing.
+Charles I, king of England, Scotland, and Ireland, summoned the Irish Parliament of 1634–1635 to put the Irish government on a sound financial footing.
 The preceding parliament had been the Parliament of 1613–1615, the only Irish parliament of James I. In this parliament James I had created more than 30 pocket boroughs under Protestant control.
 The Irish House of Commons of 1634 therefore had 254 members: 112 Catholic and 142 Protestant.
-In 1632 Charles I had appointed Thomas Wentworth (the future Earl of Strafford) as his Lord Deputy of Ireland.
+In 1632 Charles I had appointed Thomas Wentworth (the future Earl of Strafford) as his lord deputy of Ireland.
 Wentworth had taken office in July 1633.

 Proceedings

-During the parliament the King stayed in England and was represented at the parliament in Dublin by his Lord Deputy.
-Parliament was opened on 14 July 1634 at Dublin Castle by the Lord Deputy.
+During the parliament the King stayed in England and was represented at the parliament in Dublin by his lord deputy.
+Parliament was opened on 14 July 1634 at Dublin Castle by the lord deputy.
 Nathaniel Catelyn, one of the two members for Dublin City, was elected speaker.